 I’d love to hear your feedback on this project, so please comment below to share!Print

 These take a few hours to bake and cool, so plan to do the rolling and painting in two separate sessions either morning and afternoon or on two different days.
+You can make these as ornaments with holes, or just as shapes for the kids to decorate.
+Skip the holes if you don’t plan to hang them.

 - 4 cups flour